Ryo Mizuno (pioneer)

 Ryo Mizuno (水野 龍, Mizuno Ryo), was a Japanese entrepreneur, politician and pioneer.
 He was president of Koukoku Shokumin Gaisha ("Imperial Emigration Company"), which transported the first Japanese immigrants to Brazil in 1908, aboard the Kasato Maru.

 Biography

 Early life

 Ryo Mizuno was born in Tosa Province (present Kōchi Prefecture) on December 4, 1859.

 Crossing the Andes

-Mizuno decided to gp to Brazil in 1906, after reading a report on the situation of coffea growing in the country.
+Mizuno decided to go to Brazil in 1906, after reading a report on the situation of coffea growing in the country.
 On the ship Green Farg, on which he made that first trip, he met Teijiro Suzuki, who was heading to Chile.
 Mizuno decided to change his itinerary, and after reaching their destination, he convinced Suzuki to accompany him to Argentina, crossing the Andes mountain range from Valparaíso on foot.
 This risky crossing would have been the answer given to the challenge made by a Chilean.

 After numerous mishaps, the duo arrived in Mendoza where they had a triumphant reception, and went by train to Buenos Aires, where they boarded a ship to Rio de Janeiro.